elastic/integrations/packages/salesforce/docs/README.md

 ### Request timeout

-In `Apex`, `Login Rest`, `Logout Rest`, or `SetupAuditTrail` datastreams, if the response is getting delayed from the Salesforce server side due to any reason then the following error might occur.
+In `Apex`, `Login Rest`, `Logout Rest`, or `SetupAuditTrail` datastreams, if the response is getting delayed from the Salesforce server side due to any reason then the following error might occur:
 ```
 Error while processing http request: failed to execute rf.collectResponse: failed to execute http client.Do: failed to execute http client.Do: failed to read http.response.body
 ```